 Cloth nappies are durable and long lasting - after all, they are designed to be washed and worn again and again.
 But when your child no longer needs them, instead of throwing them away, consider passing them so they can benefit other families.
-Here are a few tips for how to recycle your cloth nappies courtesy of recyclenow.com:
+Here are a few tips on how to recycle your cloth nappies:

 - Ask family, friends, work colleagues or neighbours if they know of anyone who would like them